-- procuring entities note that the justification is improper, and provide certain arguments.
-For example: "lack of specifics," 97 "the formula provided does not justify an abnormally low price," 98 "discount from the participant...does not explain the reason for an abnormally low price," 99 etc. - 17 cases; - procuring entities simply point out the lack of proper justification without arguments and explanations -7 cases100; - 3) "...there are contradictions and inconsistencies in the bid of the participant and the justification of ALP."101
+- 2) procuring entities simply point out the lack of proper justification without arguments and explanations-7 cases; - 3) "...there are contradictions and inconsistencies in the bid of the participant and the justification of ALP."
+101

 This is one of the few grounds on which you can legally reject a participant.
-At the same time, as the practice of the AMCU Board shows, the procuring entity needs to present quality arguments for such inconsistencies - 6 cases102.
+At the same time, as the practice of the AMCU Board shows, the procuring entity needs to present quality arguments for such inconsistencies - 6 cases.